-The rear gear case level should be checked for oil leakage before each ride.
+The rear gearcase level should be checked for oil leakage before each ride.
 If any leakage is present, take the ATV to an authorized ARGO dealer for service.
 In addition, the rear gear oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.

-To check the rear gear oil level:
+To check the rear gearcase oil level:

-- 1. Place the ATV on a level surface. - 2.
-Remove the rear gear oil filler bolt and its gasket.
-Check the oil level in the rear gear case.
-The oil level should be at the brim of the filler hole.
+- 1. Place the ATV on a level surface. - Remove the rear gearcase oil filler bolt and its gasket.
+Check the oil level in the rear gearcase.
+The oil level should be at the bottom of the filler hole.